EnderYT6222/EnderYT6222/README.md

--Haiiii my name is Ender wow
+Hi there my name is ender and i do C00l stuff
-İ like stupid making stupid thingiessss
-İ use a igpu computer so its hard
-İ love türkiye and atatürk
-Ok thats all bye

 <!---
 EnderYT6222/EnderYT6222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.